Updated 06.07.26

 How to make a Boterkoek or Dutch Butter Cake

-- Step 1 – Mix butter, sugar and vanilla extract until light.
+Step 1 – Mix butter, sugar and vanilla extract until light and fluffy.

-- Step 3 – Add dough into a 9×9 baking dish and press it down.
-Level it and smooth out the top, with you hands or the back of a spoon or an offset spatula.
+Step 4 – Transfer dough into a buttered 8′ round baking dish and press it down.
+Level it and smooth out the top, with the back of a spoon or an offset spatula.

-- Step 5 – Use a knife or fork to ‘carve’ the top of the cake.
-The image below is the most simple way of carving a boterkoek, but you can
+Step 6 – Use a fork to carve or score the top of the cake.
+This pattern is the ‘traditional’ way, but you can create something special or not score at all.

-A boterkoek baked in a 9×9 baking dish will be about 1 inch thick, but you can make them thicker by using a smaller baking dish.
-You may need to adjust the baking time/temperature to still have a cooked center and brown edges instead of black and burnt.
+This boterkoek will be about 1 inch thick, but you can make them thicker by using a smaller baking dish or make more dough.
+You may need to adjust the baking time to still have a cooked center and brown edges instead of black and burnt or a soggy inside.

 Variation on the Traditional Boterkoek